-We are finalizing the development of the micro-fuel handling facility in the Port of San Juan, Puerto Rico (the "San Juan Facility").
-The San Juan Facility is currently being developed near the San Juan Power Plant and will serve as our supply hub for the San Juan Power Plant and other industrial end-user customers in Puerto Rico.
-We have begun delivering natural gas under the Fuel Sale and Purchase Agreement with PREPA and expect to declare full commercial operations in the second quarter of 2020.
+In July 2020, we finalized the development of the micro-fuel handling facility in the Port of San Juan, Puerto Rico (the "San Juan Facility").
+The San Juan Facility is near the San Juan Power Plant and serves as our supply hub for the San Juan Power Plant and other industrial end-user customers in Puerto Rico.
+We have delivered natural gas used for the commissioning of PREPA's power plant under the Fuel Sale and Purchase Agreement with PREPA since April 2020.